A footloose approach isn’t always for the best. Teach your students to firm up their feet for strong balance poses.

 Yoga, of course, presents us with a wide variety of balance poses, whether they are arm or standing balances, which help keep our centering and balancing reflexes sharp.
 (Note: If both arms are on the floor, it’s an inversion or arm balance.
 If one foot is on the floor, it’s a standing balance.
 If one foot and one hand are on the floor, it could be either.
 For example, Vasisthasana (Side Plank Pose) is an arm balance, while Ardha Chandrasana (Half Moon Pose) is a standing balance.)
 In any case, the more challenging the pose, the more likely the student’s attention will be totally focused on balancing, with no attention to spare for the details of alignment.
 Therefore, teachers are wise to start early balance pose work with the easier poses, such as Ardha Chandrasana, rather than the very challenging arm balances.
 Then bring awareness of the NWB (nonweight-bearing) foot into the pose as soon as the student can balance for more than a few seconds.

-Get the Feel
+Get the Feel of Firm Feet

 There are several tools teachers can use to train students to bring vitality into their feet.
 Since you know that students can’t see their feet in most balances (Sarvangasana (Shoulderstand), and the feet-forward arm balances are among the few exceptions), it’s helpful to have them practice good, balanced foot alignment in a position that allows them to see their feet.
 This will link the kinesthetic knowledge (learning by feel) with the visual (what the proper alignment looks like).